The Ultimate Guide for Cloud Penetration Testing [2024]

 Lack of Transparency

 In the absence of good cloud services, the corresponding data centers are well-controlled by third-party associations.
-Resulting, the user might not be aware of the location of the data storage and which hardware or software compositions are being used.
-In addition, this clarity-less exposes the user database to the security risks of a cloud service.
+Consequently, the user might not be aware of the location of the data storage and which hardware or software compositions are being used.
+In addition, this lack of clarity exposes the user database to the security risks of a cloud service.

 For example, the cloud service provider might be holding some sort of confidential information without the prior user’s knowledge.
 In this regard, some famous CSPs, such as AWS, Axure, GCP, etc., are pretty famous for running internal security audits.